miklosme/papers/src/app/home.md

+# Daily Digest (February 26, 2025)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research to dive into today.
+Let's start with a bombshell: [LLMs might be better at reasoning with charts than raw numbers](https://papers.miklos.dev/2502.17967).
+A new study using a simulated stock trading arena found that our language model friends excel at geometric reasoning when presented with visual data like scatter plots.
+This could be a game-changer for how we design AI systems to tackle complex numerical tasks.

+But wait, there's more!
+Ever wished for an AI coach to help your team crush it?
+Well, [SOCRATIC is here to make that dream a reality](https://papers.miklos.dev/2502.17643).
+This innovative system monitors team behavior in real-time, detects misalignments, and delivers automated interventions to boost performance.
+Early results show significant improvements with minimal disruption.
+Could this be the future of AI-assisted teamwork?

+Speaking of teamwork, researchers are tackling the challenge of [aligning multiple LLMs in complex systems](https://papers.miklos.dev/2502.17721).
+The new System-level Direct Preference Optimization (SysDPO) method models multi-agent systems as directed acyclic graphs, allowing for end-to-end optimization even when components interact in non-differentiable ways.
+This could be a major breakthrough for creating coherent, human-aligned AI systems.

+For the robotics fans out there, we've got exciting news on [multi-robot planning](https://papers.miklos.dev/2502.18072).
+The MRBTP algorithm is revolutionizing how we coordinate robot teams using Behavior Trees.
+But here's the kicker: they've added an LLM plugin that can pre-plan "subtrees" of actions, supercharging planning speed and collaboration efficiency.
+Imagine the possibilities for warehouse management and service robots!

+Lastly, let's talk about the future of autonomous vehicles.
+[ConvoyLLM is using language models to control multi-lane vehicle convoys](https://papers.miklos.dev/2502.17529) on highways.
+Each vehicle gets its own LLM for real-time decision-making, with a shared memory for collaborative learning.
+This could be a major leap forward for traffic flow, safety, and fuel efficiency in our increasingly autonomous future.

+That's all for now, folks!
+Stay curious, stay innovative, and keep pushing the boundaries of what's possible with AI.
+Until next time!

 # Daily Digest (February 25, 2025)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research on multi-agent systems and LLMs to dive into.
 Let's start with a bang: